hayuh/XPrimaryCare-Hackathon/README.md

 Our tool features a UI that physicians can select the number of patient diagnostic codes they want to enter and then the codes themselves.
 Once they submit, our tool will output a NDC code recommendation.

+To run the tool, git clone this repository.
+Run "pip install -r requirements.txt" so you have all requirements locally.
+Run "python app.py" to see the application deployed locally.

 Built Using:
 * Flask
 * Bootstrap